Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 To do this tone-matching exercise at home, they must have a piano or a keyboard, of course.
 We do it together at my studio every week until I can see that they won't skip any of the black keys on their way from Middle C to higher C.

-Oh, did I forget to mention that they will need to learn the names of piano keys?
+Oh, did I forget to mention that they should learn the names of piano keys?

 If they don't know the piano already, then print a paper keyboard for them, and start quizzing them on the sheet each week.
 Don't fret that this will be boring for your young singers; they will think it's cool to know the names of the keys on the piano, if they don't know them already.